Life rafts tore when we got on them, say passengers in Batam ferry accident

 Passenger Adilah Rahmat wrote on Facebook: "The third raft burst due to overloading.
 The passengers panicked because they could not feel their feet on the raft anymore.
 Water had come in and the base of the raft was torn, it was sinking.

 "The only thing that passengers could hold on to was the rope encircling the raft.

 "It also ensured that the passengers did not drift apart.

 "A nearby boat came towards the third raft, trying its best to get passengers onboard."

-Ms Soegiantoro and Mr Kerckhoffs, along with their friends, stayed back on the sinking ferry to ensure that everyone was safely on the life rafts before they got into the fourth raft.
+The woman passenger and her boyfriend, along with their friends, stayed back on the sinking ferry to ensure that everyone was safely on the life rafts before they got into the fourth raft.

-Ms Soegiantoro, who was wearing a sleeveless dress, was drenched by the cold sea water as she climbed onto the raft.
+She was wearing a sleeveless dress and was drenched by the cold sea water as she climbed onto the raft.